 - Some consumer A reads a message via XREADGROUP from a stream, in the context of that consumer group.

-- As a side effect a pending message entry is created in the pending entries list (PEL) of the consumer group: it means the message was delivered to a given consumer, but it was not yet acknowledged via XACK.
+- As a side effect a pending message entry is created in the Pending Entries List (PEL) of the consumer group: it means the message was delivered to a given consumer, but it was not yet acknowledged via XACK.

 - Then suddenly that consumer fails forever.

 - Other consumers may inspect the list of pending messages, that are stale for quite some time, using the XPENDING command.
 In order to continue processing such messages, they use XCLAIM to acquire the ownership of the message and continue.
+As of Redis 6.2, consumers can use the XAUTOCLAIM command to automatically scan and claim stale pending messages.

 This dynamic is clearly explained in the Stream intro documentation.